open-contracting-extensions/ocds_selectionCriteria_extension/README.md

 ### Lot

 A tender with a single lot where the selection criterion only applies for selecting candidates to be invited to the second stage of the procedure.
+The candidates will be selected only if the rate of their turnover over the value of the contract is at least 2.

 ```json
 {